"Weather forecast for tonight: dark."

 “Not too bad,” Sebastian replied, hands shoved casually in his pockets.
 “Are you sure you want to go to this thing?
 I won’t drag you along if you don’t want to.”

-I looked down at my Keds and felt the first seeds of self-consciousness grow in my stomach.
+My Keds felt snug on my feet, and the first seeds of self-consciousness grow in my stomach.
 “Should I be wearing heels?”

 “No!”
 Sebastian promised.
 “You look fine.
 Great.”